gryffon/eggofpanku/readme.txt

 News & Changes

-  2009-September-7 Egg of P'an Ku 0.9.22
+  2009-August-24 Egg of P'an Ku 0.9.21
-	* Fixed a problem (r57) with showing a face down card to your opponent.
+	* Fixed problem with strongholds not being added to new decks.

   2009-August-24 Egg of P'an Ku 0.9.21
 	* Added "Celestial" card type